ax1/a1-database/README.md

 ## API

+> Important: database path is either absolute '/home/myApp/dbs/users.db' or relative to CWD 'dbs/users.
+Note that it is not relative to the js file (as require('./js') does.
+This is because if refactoring code occurs, the database paths remains the same.

 ### database:
 - **async connect(path: string) : Db** -> given a relative path to process.CWD() starts the database connection.
 - **async disconnect(db: Db): void** -> close database and clean resources.